veltzer/pyscrapers/README.rst

 Scrapers for various stuff that I need off the web, maybe other people will like them too...:)

-Currently I support downloading the public albums of a vk user.
+Currently supports downloading photos from the following sites:
+['facebook', 'instagram', 'travelgirls', 'vk', 'mamba.ru']

 * Clone the repo